TimOliver/TOGridView/README.md

 ## ANOTHER collection view?
 You know other people, including Apple have already done this right?

 Yeah...
 I realise this.
-And believe me, I loathe and despise having to reinvent the wheel. ^_^; However, after doing TONNES of research into the matter, including researching UICollectionView as well as several of the open-source collection/grid views on GitHub, I eventually came to the conclusion that it would be best for iComics if I wrote my own.
+And believe me, I love reinventing the wheel as much as the next guy. ^_^; However, after doing TONNES of research into the matter, including researching UICollectionView as well as several of the open-source collection/grid views on GitHub, I eventually came to the conclusion that it would be best for iComics if I wrote my own.